Toronto Ornithological Club - Membership

 What to wear: Wear sturdy waterproof footwear and dress appropriately for the weather, season, and terrain.
 Long pants and closed shoes or boots are recommended as protection from the elements, ticks, and other biting insects.
 In bright light, a hat with a large brim will make it easier to see birds.

 What to bring: Please bring a mask, snacks and enough water for the duration of the trip.
 Binoculars are necessary.
-Insect repellent recommended.
 Scope and/or camera are optional.

 COVID-19 Guidelines